Kundros/RegeXer/README.md

 ### Application window

+Application window is the main page of regex visualization.
+You can interact with this window by writing your regular expressions along with text, where matching should be performed.

-Application initial view consists of:
+**Application initial view consists of:**
 * Input for writing regular expressions.
 * Input for matching string.
 * General information about parsing and matching progress.
 It is located at bottom of matching text input.